balderdashy/waterline-docs/models/associations/dominance.md

 It's easy to see what's going on in this cross-adapter relationship.
 There's a many-to-many ( `N->...` ) relationship between users and products.
 In fact, you can imagine a few other relationships (e.g. purchases) which might exist, but since those are probably better-represented using a middleman model, I went for something simple in this example.

 Anyways, that's all great... but where does the relationship resource live?
-"ProductUser", if you'll pardon with the SQL-oriented nomenclature.
+"ProductUser", if you'll pardon the SQL-oriented nomenclature.
 We know it'll end up on one side or the other, but what if we want to control which database it ends up in?

 > **IMPORTANT NOTE**
 >